Paya (food): Recipes

 Recipes for this dish vary regionally.
 The soup base is created by sautéed onions and garlic, where several curry-based spices are then added to the meat and bones.
 The cooked dish is served with a garnish of fresh diced ginger and fresh long coriander leaves, along with fresh sliced lemon.

 Cooking methods

 It is cooked on mild heat for hours (usually overnight) on the stove.
 However, nowadays it is mostly cooked in a pressure cooker.

 Historically, when people used wood or coal as a cooking fuel, preparation of this dish would start at night, slowly cooking it in the coals until morning.
 This dish has a soup-like consistency and is usually eaten as a breakfast food in the winter months with naan.

 Variations

 There are many variations of this dish.
-A popular one is siri paya (سری پایا), where siri means the head of an animal.
+A popular one is siri paya (سری پایا, सिरी पाया), where siri means the head of an animal.
 It is considered a delicacy.